Wanasolo/Hello-World/README.md

 # Hello-World
 Beginners example
-This control theory and practical examples
+This is about control theory and practical examples